GoodnessJames/alx-higher_level_programming/0x08-python-more_classes/README.md

 between class and instance attributes, and the effective implementation of the special methods `__str__` and `__repr__.`

-## Description of Project Task Files
+## Description of the Project Task Files

 * [tests](./tests): Folder of test files provided by ALX SE School.